 SAS authentication support for Service Bus is included in the Azure .NET SDK versions 2.0 and later.
 SAS includes support for a SharedAccessAuthorizationRule.
 All APIs that accept a connection string as a parameter include support for SAS connection strings.

-Continue reading Shared Access Signature authentication with Service Bus for more details about SAS.
+- Continue reading Service Bus authentication with Shared Access Signatures for more details about SAS.